cb-geo/hpc-doc/access/index.md

 * Individual login nodes `login-sand1.hpc.cam.ac.uk` to `login-sand8.hpc.cam.ac.uk` may be explicitly accessed in the same way (the generic names `login.hpc.cam.ac.uk` and `login-sand.hpc.cam.ac.uk` select a random node from this set).

+## Linux or Mac OS

+Launch a terminal on Linux or Mac OS and connect to HPCS using SSH: `ssh ab123@login.hpc.cam.ac.uk`, where ab123 is your CRSid.
+More information on connecting to HPCS using SSH can be found [here](http://www.hpc.cam.ac.uk/using-clusters/connecting).
+If `SSH` is not installed, you might have to download and compile `OpenSSH`.